issheng4/FCA-RegData-XML-schema-validation-script/README.md

 ## Structure

+#### `validate_schema.py`
-- `validate_schema.py` The script, currently to validate the FSA029 schema.
+The script, currently to validate the FSA029 schema with CommonTypes supplementary schema.
 The script contains notes with where to edit if you wish to validate other schemas.

+#### `/schemas`
-- `/schemas` Contains the FSA029 schema plus a CommonTypes external resource file which is imported into the FSA029 schema.
-These schemas can be swapped out for other XSD files from the FCA for whichever schemas you wish to validate .
+Contains the FSA029 schema plus a CommonTypes supplementary schema file which is referenced with `<xs:include>` in the the FSA029 schema.
+These schemas can be swapped out for other XSD files from the FCA for whichever schemas you wish to validate.
+The supplementary schema is optional depending on the main schema's imports and includes.

+#### `/samples`
-- `/samples` Contains one valid FSA029 XML sample which will return successful, and one XML sample which contains full sample data for all fields and thus will fail the validation as the Capital element with the `<xs:choice>` tag contains all possible options rather than just 1.
+Contains one valid FSA029 XML sample which will return successful, and one XML sample which contains full sample data for all fields and thus will fail the validation as the Capital element with the `<xs:choice>` tag contains all possible options rather than just 1.
 These samples can be swapped out with a relevant data sample depending on what schemas are to be validated.

 ## How to run